- Program Details

 Gynecology teaching is a major part of every resident’s office practice, with many opportunities to learn well woman care, provide contraception, treat STDs and manage common gynecologic problems.
 Procedural training includes IUD insertion, endometrial biopsies, cervical cryotherapy and removal of skin lesions.
 One month in the second year is devoted to gynecological training that includes working with the OB/Gyn physician at Family Medicine and with community gynecologists learning about Gyn specialty areas including Urogynecology and Reproductive Genetics.

 Weekly Colposcopy Clinic

 Durng their GYN rotation, residents are scheduled to do colposcopies, IUD insertions, cervical cryotherapy and endometrial biopsies in the Colposcopy Clinic held one afternoon each week.
 The clinic is staffed by two family medicine faculty, both of whom have extensive experience in doing colposcopy.
 Given the large numbers of female patients in most primary care practices, family physicians that are able to do these procedures are in high demand and are able to offer a valuable service to their patients.

 Highland Family Medicine offers a longitudinal reproductive health elective.
 The purpose of this elective is to provide training in medical and first trimester surgical abortions and well as first trimester ultrasound.
-Starting as an R2, one resident per year may enroll in this elective which encompasses elective time as well as weekly half day sessions when on outpatient rotations.
-The experience is at a private abortion practice.
-Residents work one on one with a national leader in the field of medical abortion, learning ultrasound, D+C and medical abortion techniques.
 At the completion of this elective residents have the skills to provide medical and surgical abortion care in their future practice.